 - address of the applicant

 4.2 How to find a case paper

-HO 405 is gradually being transferred to The National Archives in batches according to the surname of the individual.
-Currently those with surnames A to Q have already been transferred.
-Not all documents are open to view.
+Several hundred records in HO 405 previously missing at transfer were found in September 2014 and added to the series.
+Not all documents in HO 405 are open to view.
 If the document is closed, you can submit a Freedom of Information request.

 Parliament Rolls in C 65 contain an incomplete set of private acts.
 Naturalisation by the taking of the oaths of allegiance and supremacy in court can be found in KB 24 and E 169/86.
 The information from these rolls has been published by the Huguenot Society (volumes XXVII and XXV).

 5.1 Published private Acts of Parliament up to 1900

 Indexes to naturalisation have been published by the Huguenot Society and copies of these are available at The National Archives, among the HO series lists.